 If you’re determined to get rid of your skunks, bait them with peanut butter and trap them (using the same trap used for groundhogs and possums).
 Now, here’s where it gets tricky: you have a trapped skunk that’s going to naturally be quite anxious.
 You, naturally, don’t want to get yourself or your car sprayed relocating them.

 - Slowly put the blanket over the entire trap.
 Then, slowly lift the trap and wrap the blanket underneath the trap as well.
-Essentially, you’re trying to do two things: 1) protect yourself from getting sprayed, and 2) keep the animal as calm as possible by reducing any external stimuli/sense of threat.
+Essentially, you’re trying to do two things: a) protect yourself from getting sprayed, and b) keep the animal as calm as possible by reducing any external stimuli/sense of threat.

-Secure the trap + blanket in a truck bed or car trunk on top of plastic bags or liners.
+- Secure the trap + blanket in a truck bed or car trunk on top of plastic bags or liners.
 If the cage tips over during the ride, you may well end up with a skunk-sprayed trunk (not good), so be sure the cage is tied down or wedged in securely.

 Are you simply trying to keep rodents from eating your melons?
 Here’s a simple and 100% effective way to make “melon cages” to protect your fruit.

+Artichokes, onions, squash, strawberries, lettuce, chicory, peas… we’ve had voles kill all of these plants and more in our garden.
 They drive our cat crazy since he can hear them munching roots, but has trouble getting to them since they’re underground.

 What to do for permanent, safe solutions?
 A few things: